chef/chef-web-docs/chef_master/source/knife_client.rst

 .. tag knife_client_summary

 Use the ``knife client`` subcommand to manage an API client list and their associated RSA public key-pairs.
-This allows authentication requests to be made to the Chef Infra Server by any entity that uses the Chef Infra Server API, such as the Chef Infra Client and knife.
+This allows authentication requests to be made to the Chef Infra Server by any entity that uses the Chef Infra Server API, such as Chef Infra Client and knife.

 .. end_tag